jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 This post uses the following approach:

-1. We have access to electricity storage of indeterminate size; the experiments
+1. We have access to electricity storage (e.g., battery storage).
+The battery can be "full" (its initial condition) but it can be drawn down in an arbitrarily large amount.
 2. Demand for electricity consumption is taken as a given as a function of time (measured hourly) and supply (whether from the grid or from storage) must be supplied to meet that demand at all times
 3. I can specify a maximum grid supply, also as a function of time (hourly).
 The supply value at any time could be greater or less than demand at that time.
-3. If the supply exceeds demand at a given time, the excess will be used, first, to "refill"
+4. If the supply exceeds demand at a given time, the excess will be used, first, to "refill" the energy storage system; and second, if the energy storage is full, the supply is "lost" (this would in reality result in a reduction in generation).
+5. If the grid supply is inadequate to meed demand, the difference will be supplied by a drawdown of the balance in energy storage.
+6. The exercise in each scenario analyzed will be to identify how much battery capacity is actually needed, and how frequently the battery is cycled.

+## Individual Scenarios

 ![KramerMedianPeak](/assets/images/post5_KramerMedianPeak.png)